Does Insurance Apply If Two People Own Property and One of the People Causes Intentional Damage?

 Insurance Policies Exclude Intentional Damage When Caused By An Insured Person; However, If Property Is Jointly Owned By People Insured Under the Policy, Then Coverage For the Innocent Person Statutorily Remains Valid.

-Understanding the Coverage Protection Available For Persons Uninvolved in Intentional Damage
+Understanding When Coverage Remains Available For Persons Uninvolved Within Intentional Damage Incidents

 Once in a while an incident will occur where more than one person is an owner of, or holds an interest in, property insured under a policy wherein both persons are also the insured persons.
 Situations involving co-owned or co-interested property are actually quite common.
 Examples of property with multiple persons sharing ownership or otherwise holding an interest include: